 Main Factors of a Wrongful Death Claim

-Wrongful death claims can be complex and challenging because there are four main factors that are involved in proving that a defendant is responsible for the death of another person:
+Wrongful death claims can be complex and challenging because there are three main factors that are involved in proving that a defendant is responsible for the death of another person:

-- Causation – this involves proving exactly how the defendant’s actions lead to the person’s death.
+- Causation.
+Causation involves proving the connection between the defendant’s acts or omissions and the person’s death.